jhon0010/jhon0010/README.md

   🏋️‍♂️ Fitness and Workouts
   🎮 Gaming (Clash Royale)

-** Feel free to reach out if you'd like to collaborate or discuss any software or business-related opportunities! 🤝 **
+**Feel free to reach out if you'd like to collaborate or discuss any software or business-related opportunities!🤝**